 It seems that almost any mention of travelling to Israel is synonymous with concern about the Israeli passport stamp.
 Travel forums, blogs, and Facebook groups are littered with questions about what countries you can and can’t travel to with an Israeli stamp in your passport.

-This article is pretty dry and pretty extensive.
+This article is pretty dry.
 Feel free to use the table of contents below to navigate to the relevant sections.

 I’ve travelled extensively around the Middle East (including Israel), and have spoken to countless other travellers about this matter.
 I receive dozens of emails about what countries you can’t visit with an Israeli passport stamp each week and I believe that I am in a pretty good position to advise.